Crispy pan-fried tofu with Chinese black bean sauce, made from fermented black soybeans, ginger and garlic. Way better than takeout!

 - Place beans, ginger and garlic in food processor.
 Blend until mostly smooth - you might still have a few bean chunks, and that's fine.

-- Transfer to saucepan and add sugar, broth, vinegar and soy sauce.
+Transfer to saucepan and add sugar, broth, vinegar, soy sauce, and chili paste.

 - Whisk everything together and bring to a simmer.
 Allow to continue simmering over low heat while you prepare the tofu and broccoli - about 15 minutes.